 The Rome scene is particularly fun – Bishop Brennan would never have anything to do with giving Ted a Golden Cleric, so instead, the award comes from Tom McCaskell, a higher-ranking bishop (and rare Scottish character) who phones from a party in the Vatican.
 McCaskell’s role as a more neutral Brennan analogue is explicated when he mentions having to flee to South America because “she’s writing a book about it” – a clear reference to Bishop Eamon Casey, on whom Brennan is also based.
 (Just how many versions of Casey and Michael Cleary co-exist in this world…?)
 We’ve glimpsed the Vatican before in “Tentacles of Doom”, but while the priests deciding the Holy Stone’s fate in that episode were lethargic and uninterested, these bishops are gloriously decadent and alive.
 A lone cardinal reclines on a couch with a can of beer while the bishops dodder about, smoking, drinking, and dancing, one perversely fondling a balloon.
 Bizarrely, a close inspection reveals that Alberto, the bishop seen playing the drums in the background, is actually played by Kevin Sharkey, whom you might remember as Father Shaft, the black priest from Donegal.
 Evidently he’s had a promotion since the last episode.
 Really, it’s remarkable how many of this show’s seldom-speaking extras seem to lead fantastically exciting off-screen lives – now where’s our Alberto Shaft spin-off?

-Ted’s introspective walk on the beach culminates in a surreal moment where, running from an old fisherman he’s accidentally hit with a rock, Ted is assailed by visions embodying his neuroses.
+Ted’s introspective walk on the beach culminates in a surreal moment where, running from an old fisherman he’s accidentally hit with a rock, Ted is assailed by visions embodying his neuroses, and is pursued along the coast in the grand tradition of Number Six from The Prisoner and the professor from Whistle and I’ll Come to You.
 These phantasms appear as the taunting, laughing faces of Mrs Doyle, the fisherman, Jack, and the cast of Ballykissangel (with an implicit elision of Father Peter Clifford and Father Peter Perfect, the perfect priest).
 The scene was most likely inspired by “Lisa’s First Word”, a 1992 episode of The Simpsons, where the young Bart had a similar breakdown.
-An possible precedent is Peter Davison’s regeneration into Colin Baker in the 1984 Doctor Who serial The Caves of Androzani; while played straight, the sequence is bizarre in ways that invite parody.
+Another possible precedent is Peter Davison’s regeneration into Colin Baker in the 1984 Doctor Who serial The Caves of Androzani; while played straight, the sequence is bizarre in ways that invite parody.
 The entire trend is more than a little reminiscent of Francisco Goya’s The Sleep of Reason Produces Monsters, an engraving of the artist slouched over his desk, pursued and tormented by shadowy avian creatures.
 In a masterful subversion and one of the episode’s best moments, the Ted version concludes with Dougal’s face floating into view, looking perplexed at his accidental psychic intrusion, and zooming off into the distance without a word (extrapolating from a similar moment in “Marge vs the Monorail”).

 Later, when Ted turns to the priest chatline for guidance, their musings on how to break news of a death are rudely interrupted by two teenager pranksters.
 One is noted Irish comedian Ed Byrne, and the other is actually our very own Gerry Fields of St Kevin’s Youth Group, perhaps taking out his frustration with Father Noel Furlong the only way he knows how.
 It’s enough to make one wonder if Tony Lynch and Janine Reilly engage in similar escapades.